culquichicon/2016-Peruvian-Prison-Census/README.md

 # Self-reported HIV in Peruvian prison census
 ## overview

-Hereby the authors share the code to explore associated factors to self-reported HIV in Peruvian prisons.
+Hereby the authors share the code to explore associated factors with self-reported HIV in Peruvian prisons.
 The original source is the 2016 prison census conducted by the Peruvian National Institute of Statistics and Informatics (INEI, by its acronym in Spanish) and the Peruvian National Penitentiary Institute (INEI, by its acronym in Spanish).

 ## data